M5 (Cape Town)

-The M5 is an expressway in the City of Cape Town Metropolitan Municipality, South Africa.
+The M5 is a metropolitan route and expressway in the City of Cape Town Metropolitan Municipality, South Africa.
 It connects Milnerton on the Western Seaboard in the north to Muizenberg in the south, and crosses both the N1 and the N2.
 For part of its length, from the N1 interchange to Plumstead, it is a limited-access freeway (motorway).
-From Mowbray to Muizenberg it is parallel to the M4 Main Road.
+From Mowbray to Muizenberg, it is parallel to the M4 Main Road.

+The M5 is one of two main metropolitan freeways in Cape Town, with the other being the M3, situated closer to Table Mountain.

 Route

 The M5 begins at the Potsdam interchange with the N7 highway in the suburb of Dunoon.
 It goes south-south-west as Potsdam Road and reaches a junction with the M14 (Blaauwberg Road), where it becomes Koeberg Road and becomes a dual carriageway.
 The M14 joins the M5 for a kilometre southwards before becoming its own road eastwards (Plattekloof Road) while the M5 continues south as Koeberg Road.
-It proceeds southwards for 9 kilometres, through the large suburb of Milnerton, to reach the Koeberg Interchange with the N1 highway (Table Bay Boulevard) in Brooklyn, where it becomes a limited-access motorway.
+It proceeds southwards for 9 kilometres, through the large suburb of Milnerton, to reach the Koeberg interchange with the N1 highway (Table Bay Boulevard) in Brooklyn, where it becomes a limited-access motorway.

 It proceeds southwards from the N1 interchange as the Black River Parkway, crossing the Black River, through Maitland, to reach an interchange with the N2 highway (Settlers Way) near Mowbray, where it becomes the Kromboom Parkway.
 It proceeds southwards, through Athlone, Rondebosch East and Lansdowne, to reach the M68 (Ottery Road) interchange in Plumstead, where the M5 loses its motorway status but remains a dual-carriageway as Prince George Drive.
 It proceeds southwards, through Retreat, to enter Muizenberg on the False Bay Coast, where it terminates at a roundabout junction with the R310 (Baden Powell Drive).

 An aerial view of the M5 highway with the Black River running alongside it.